-Eric Johnson was born on the 11th October 1920 and was one of 140th Regiment’s early recruits, at the age of 19 years, into the Woolwich section of 140th Field Regiment, 367 Battery.
+Eric Johnson was born on the 11th October 1920 and was one of 140th Regiment’s early recruits.
+At the age of 19 years he joined the Woolwich section of 140th Field Regiment, 367 Battery.
 It sounds as if he joined up almost on a whim, as he casually announced it to his family after his return from work.
 His son, Richard Johnson, and I have met to discuss the very scant details we have of both our fathers’ wartime experiences.

 Gunner Eric Johnson, 1939